 |

-ACMS Resource Fee: A fee of $50 fee per course will be assessed for all students to have access to ACMS resources (e.g., Canvas, TritonEd, podcasts, on-campus computer labs, etc.).
+ACMS Resource Fee: A fee of $50 fee per quarter will be assessed for all students to have access to ACMS resources (e.g., Canvas, TritonEd, podcasts, on-campus computer labs, etc.).
 This fee is only charged one time per quarter, even if you are enrolled in multiple courses that require ACMS access.

 Lab Fees: a fee of $75.00 will be assessed for each course that requires lab fees according to UC San Diego Academic Department Policy.
 Labs are still scheduled to meet in-person until further notice.